An Education in the Liberal Arts

 In the Liberal Arts Perspective Curriculum, the First Term Seminar professor serves as a student’s first academic advisor, while in the Three Crowns Curriculum program, a professor who teaches in the program serves as a student’s first advisor.

 All first-year students are officially considered undeclared majors upon arrival and must keep their assigned advisor (FTS or CUR) at least through the end of the first semester.
 If students are certain about their major, they are encouraged to talk with faculty from that major department while keeping their assigned advisor the first semester.
 If students are certain about a pre-professional interest, they are welcome to talk with the pre-professional faculty contacts.
-In addition, we hope students will use many campus resources like the Academic Support Center, Career Development, the Registrar’s Office, and the Center for Servant Leadership from the very beginning.
+In addition, we hope students will use many campus resources like the Academic Support Center, Career Development, and the Registrar’s Office from the very beginning.

 If first-year students are ready to declare a major and arrange for an advisor from that department, the first time they are allowed to do so is after their first semester.
 If they are not ready, they should stay with their original advisor until they are ready, continuing to use campus resources as well.
 Spring semester of the sophomore year is a traditional time by which students should be ready to declare their major.
 Students must have a major declared to be eligible to register for classes in the spring semester of the junior year.